vijayrajpanchall/matic-docs/docs/develop/ethereum-polygon/matic-js/zkevm/erc20.md

 ### withdraw

-`withdraw` method can be used to initiate the withdrawal process which burns the specified amount on the zkEVM network.
+`withdraw` method can be used to initiate the withdrawal process which transfers tokens from zkEVM network to Ethereum.

 ```js
 const erc20Token = zkEvmClient.erc20(<child token address>); // child token